 Seton employs about 12,800 and is a major contributor to the Central Texas economy.
 Over the past decade, Seton has donated $2.9 billion in care with help from generous donors and volunteers.

 Ascension (www.ascension.org) is a faith-based healthcare organization dedicated to transformation through innovation across the continuum of care.
-As the largest non-profit health system in the U.S. and the world’s largest Catholic health system, Ascension is committed to delivering person-centered care to all with special attention to those who are poor and vulnerable.
+As the largest non-profit health system in the U.S. and the world’s largest Catholic health system, Ascension is committed to delivering compassionate, personalized care to all persons with special attention to those who are struggling the most.

-In FY2014, Ascension provided $1.8 billion in care of persons living in poverty and other community benefit programs.
-More than 150,000 associates and 35,000 affiliated providers serve in 1,900 sites of care – including 131 hospitals and more than 30 senior care facilities – in 23 states and the District of Columbia.
+In fiscal year 2015, Ascension provided $2 billion in care of persons living in poverty and other community benefit programs.
+More than 150,000 associates and 35,000 affiliated providers serve in 1,900 sites of care – including 131 hospitals and more than 30 senior care facilities – in 24 states and the District of Columbia.